emmadoughty/Daily_COVID-19/README.md

 I am aware that various projects are now using the data collated here.
 For scientific research, I am more than happy to collate data in a format that works best for your project or try and find the additional metadata that you might need- don't hestiate to reach out.

+For most data, two formats are avialable: The "wide" format that I originally created and a "long" format that includes GSS_CD geographical codes and indication of data type

 ### UK cases, deaths and tests